zacanger/niddesa/text/generated-translations/cullaniddesa/07-chinese-google.md

 put their palms together to pay respect to the Blessed One, and sit down: "Great Virtue!
 The Blessed One is my teacher, and I am a disciple."

-The sixth explanation asked by the Brahmin of U Bosi student [Completed].
+The sixth explanation asked by the Brahmin of Ubosi student [Completed].